Jay Ajayi: 2017 season

 On 31 October 2017, Ajayi was traded to the Philadelphia Eagles for a 2018 fourth round draft pick.
-In Ajayi's debut with the Eagles, he rushed for 77 yards on eight carries and one touchdown in a 51–23 rout of the Denver Broncos five days after being traded, his longest being a 48-yard rush for a touchdown.
+In Ajayi's debut with the Eagles, he rushed for 77 yards on eight carries and one touchdown in a 51–23 rout of the Denver Broncos five days after being traded, his longest being a 46-yard rush for a touchdown.
 In week 11 Ajayi rushed for 91 yards on 7 carries against the Dallas Cowboys, helping his team increase their record to 9–1.
 In the game he had a career high 71 yard rush in the third quarter.
-The Eagles made the playoffs as the #1-seed in the NFC.
-In the Divisional Round against the Atlanta Falcons, he had 54 rushing yards and 44 receiving yards in the 15–10 victory.
-In the NFC Championship against the Minnesota Vikings, he finished with 73 rushing yards and 26 receiving yards in the 38–7 victory.
-During Super Bowl LII against the New England Patriots, Ajayi rushed for 57 rushing yards as the Eagles won 41–33, giving them their first Super Bowl win in franchise history.
+The Eagles made the playoffs as the #1-seed in the National Football Conference (NFC).
+In the Divisional Round against the Falcons, he had 54 rushing yards and 44 receiving yards in the 15–10 victory.
+In the NFC Championship against the Vikings, he finished with 73 rushing yards and 26 receiving yards in the 38–7 victory.
+During Super Bowl LII against the Patriots, Ajayi rushed for 57 rushing yards as the Eagles won 41–33, giving them their first Super Bowl win in franchise history.

 2018 season

-In the 2018 season opener against the Atlanta Falcons, Ajayi recorded his second career multi-touchdown game.
+In the 2018 season opener against the Falcons, Ajayi recorded his second career multi-touchdown game.
 He had 15 carries for 62 rushing yards and two rushing touchdowns, with the second being the late go-ahead touchdown, in the 18–12 victory.
-On 8 October 2018, Ajayi was placed on injured reserve after suffering a torn ACL during Week 5 against the Minnesota Vikings.
+On 8 October 2018, Ajayi was placed on injured reserve after suffering a torn ACL during Week 5 against the Vikings.
 He finished the season with 184 rushing yards and three touchdowns.

 2019 season

 Ajayi re-signed with the Eagles on 15 November 2019 after they placed running back Darren Sproles on injured reserve.
-On 23 December he was released by the Eagles.
+On 23 December 2019, he was released by the Eagles.
 He appeared in three games and recorded 10 carries for 30 rushing yards.

 Retirement

-On January 8, 2022, Ajayi announced his retirement from the NFL.
-That same evening, he was made the Eagles' honorary captain for the team's final regular season game against the Dallas Cowboys.
+On 8 January 2022, Ajayi announced his retirement from the NFL.
+That same evening, he was made the Eagles' honorary captain for the team's final regular season game against the Cowboys.